xt0fer/ThrowupThursday/README.md

 a framework so that we can mock up some data in spring, and then generate JSON and other marvels.*

+HAL Browser? what's that? well, kinda like POSTMAN, but something the Spring server does for you based on your objects, showing you what your annotations are really doing, not what you think they're doing.

-**Run and then point a browser to [http://localhost:8080/]()**
+**Run and then point a browser or POSTMAN to [http://localhost:8080/]()**

 ## New and Improved!!
 As seen ov TV!
 ## ThrowupThursday can now talk to a MySQL db running on your machine.

-Yes, that's right, you can do a very simple CRUDRepository in Spring to suply the data you need!
+Yes, that's right, you can do a very simple CRUDRepository in Spring to supply the data you need!

 You're welcome.